azuqua/fred.rs/CONTRIBUTING.md

 The clustered test is identical to the centralized test, but uses a clustered config instead of a centralized one.

 That's it.
-Make sure a centralized redis instance and a clustered deployment are running on the default ports, then `cargo test` or `RUST_LOG=redis_client=debug cargo test` to see the results.
+Make sure a centralized redis instance and a clustered deployment are running on the default ports, then `cargo test` or `RUST_LOG=fred=debug cargo test` to see the results.

 If you're having trouble getting redis installed check out the `tests/scripts/install_redis_centralized.sh` and `tests/scripts/install_redis_clustered.sh` to see how the CI tool installs them.